Make sure this part fits

 Q:

-What are the components of the Borg Warner 13-56 Electronic Shift Transfer Case and system on Ford F-250?
+What is the function of the transfer cases mentioned on Ford F-250?
 Posted by Customer

 A: